reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 ### Controlling non-React widgets {/*controlling-non-react-widgets*/}

 Sometimes you need to add UI widgets that aren't written to React.
-For example, let's say you're adding a map component to your page.
+For example, let's say you're adding a map Component to your page.
 It has a `setZoomLevel()` method, and you'd like to keep the zoom level in sync with a `zoomLevel` state variable in your React code.
 Your Effect would look similar to this:

 ```js
 useEffect(() => {